-Stoker is in his second year at Tennessee.
+Stoker is in his fourth year at Tennessee.
 He assisted with the men's and women's distance runners in track and cross country in addition to recruiting responsibilities.

 Prior to Tennessee, Stoker served as the head coach of the men's and women's cross country programs at Bryan College - a National Association of Intercollegiate Athletics institution in Dayton, Tenn. - for seven seasons and has been the track & field team's skipper for six years.

 He was a four-time winner (2007, 2009-11) of the Appalachian Athletic Conference Men's Cross Country Coach of the Year Award.
 He won the AAC Championship those four years and his teams produced nine different NAIA All-Americans and earned 61 all-conference awards during his tenure.